Understanding counseling careers and licensure

 Earning your licensure

-Our online program provides the same rigorous coursework as our on-campus, CACREP-accredited clinical mental health counseling program, whose graduates consistently achieve high pass rates on their licensing examinations.
+Our online program provides the same rigorous coursework as our on-campus, CACREP-accredited clinical mental health counseling program.

 After graduation, you will be prepared to meet the educational requirements for licensure as a Licensed Professional Counselor in Wisconsin and many other states.
 Each state and region’s licensing boards hold different requirements.
 Differences between state requirements can include the course work covered in your graduate program and the number of credit hours completed.
 As you apply to our online program, be sure to review your state’s licensure provisions and your eligibility.